oneapi-community/awesome-oneapi/README.md

 * [GROMACS](https://www.gromacs.org/) A free and open-source software suite for high-performance molecular dynamics and output analysis.
 * [Homogeneous and Heterogeneous Implementations of a tridiagonal solver on Intel® Xeon® E-2176G with oneMKL getrs](https://github.com/olutosinbanjo/oneMKL_getrs.git) - Homogeneous and Heterogeneous implementations of a tridiagonal solver with oneMKL getrs
 * [NAMD](https://www.ks.uiuc.edu/Research/namd/) is a parallel molecular dynamics code designed for high-performance simulation of large biomolecular systems.
+* [repulsive-surfaces](https://github.com/icethrush/repulsive-surfaces) - A numerical framework for optimization of surface geometry while avoiding (self-)collision.
+* [arpack-ng](https://github.com/opencollab/arpack-ng)** - Arpack ng is a collection of Fortran77 subroutines designed to solve large scale eigenvalue problems and is a community project maintained by volunteers.
+* [gptoolbox](https://github.com/alecjacobson/gptoolbox) - This is a toolbox of useful MATLAB functions for geometry processing, constrained optimization and image processing.
+It contains several features such as mesh deformation, mesh parameterization, and discrete differential geometry operators for triangle and tetrahedral meshes.
+* [GeometricTools](https://github.com/davideberly/GeometricTools) - The Geometric Tools Engine (GTE) is a collection of source code for high-performance computing in mathematics, geometry, graphics, image analysis, and physics, using CPU multithreading and GPU programming.
+* [MF-LBM](https://github.com/lanl/MF-LBM) - This is a lattice Boltzmann code designed for direct numerical simulation of flow in porous media.
+It is written in Fortran 90 and optimized for vectorization and parallel programming.
+* [NWGraph](https://github.com/pnnl/NWGraph) - The Northwest Graph Library (NWGraph) is a high-performance header-only generic C++ graph library based on C++20 concepts and ranges.
+It includes multiple graph algorithms for well-known graph kernels and supporting data structures.
+* [PyPardisoProject](https://github.com/haasad/PyPardisoProject) - Pypardiso is a Python package for solving large sparse linear systems of equations using the Intel OneAPI Math Kernel Library Pardiso solver.
+It provides the same functionality as Scipy's spsolve but is faster in many cases.
+* [mapmap_cpu](https://github.com/dthuerck/mapmap_cpu) - MapMap CPU is a massively parallel generic MRF map solver with minimal input assumptions, capable of solving a large class of MRF problems.

 ### Tools and Development

 * [ArrayFire - oneAPI Backend](https://github.com/arrayfire/arrayfire) - ArrayFire is a general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs GPUs and other hardware acceleration devices.
 This project is to develop a oneAPI backend to the library which currently supports CUDA OpenCL and x86.
+* [oneAPI.jl](https://github.com/JuliaGPU/oneAPI.jl) - The oneapi.jl GitHub project provides support for working with the oneapi unified programming model and offers low-level wrappers for the level zero library, kernel programming, and high-level array programming capabilities.
 * [HPCToolKit](http://hpctoolkit.org/) - HPCToolkit is an open-source performance tool that is in some respects similar to VTune though it also works on Power and ARM architectures.
 It also works on NVIDIA and AMD GPUs.
 Our aim is to also use it for performance analysis of Intel GPUs with Intel’s OpenCL to our targets as a prelude to A0
 * [Kokkos](https://github.com/kokkos/kokkos) - Kokkos Core implements a programming model in C++ for writing performance portable applications targeting all major HPC platforms.
 For that purpose it provides abstractions for both parallel execution of code and data management.
 Kokkos is designed to target complex node architectures with N-level memory hierarchies and multiple types of execution resources.
 It currently can use CUDA, HIP, SYCL, HPX, OpenMP and C++ threads as backend programming models with several other backends in development.
 * [Open-source Scientific Applications and Benchmarks](https://github.com/zjin-lcf/oneAPI-DirectProgramming) - This repository contains a collection of data-parallel programs for evaluating oneAPI direct programming.
 Each program is written with CUDA, SYCL, and OpenMP target offloading.
 Intel® DPC++ Compatibility Tool (DPCT) can convert a CUDA program to a SYCL program.